jjnether/obsidian_backup/_Misc/Servers.md

 - make sure you have proper merging between sections using keywords, and keywords are bolded and capitalized
+	- every section in a block of dialogue should be routed somewhere
 - no use of "default" in imp notes, you have to specify the condition
 - make sure objectives use the correct format